Nikola Tesla and His Wonderful Inventions

 –NIKOLA TESLA

-Throughout his career, Tesla discovered and developed various important inventions.
-He was a pioneer in the discovery of radar and X-ray technology used by us today.
-This article to a certain extent will try to throw light upon some of those wonderful patents granted in his name.
+Throughout his career, Tesla discovered and developed several important inventions.
+He pioneered the discovery of radar and X-ray technology that we use today.
+This article aims to highlight some of the remarkable patents granted in his name.

-The Electro-magnetic coil or famously known as the Tesla coil uses two coils that store energy.
-The Tesla Coil can shoot lightning bolts; send electric currents through the body.
-He developed this innovation because he was obsessed with powering cities wirelessly.
-Today, the Coil is mostly used for entertainment and can be seen in places like science centers and museums, and some elements of it are also used in radios.
+The Electromagnetic coil, commonly known as the Tesla coil, uses two coils that store energy.
+The Tesla coil can shoot lightning-like bolts and send electric currents through the body.
+Tesla developed this invention because he was obsessed with powering cities wirelessly.
+Today, the coil is used mainly for entertainment in places such as science centers and museums.
+Some of its components also support radio technology.

 TURBINE [US1061206] – 6TH May 1913

-In the early 20th century, in an attempt to compete against the piston engine, Tesla developed his own turbine.
-Its discs worked when fuel was combusted before entering the main chamber that contained the discs.
-The combustion would make the disks rotate, which ran the engine.
-Tesla’s test got 60 percent fuel efficiency in that time where even today we only get 42% fuel to energy conversion rates.
+In the early 20th century, Tesla developed his own turbine to compete with the piston engine.
+Its discs operated when fuel combusted before entering the main chamber that held them.
+The combustion caused the discs to rotate and run the engine.
+Tesla’s tests reached 60 percent fuel efficiency at a time when even today we achieve only about 42 percent fuel-to-energy conversion rates.

 ELECTROMAGNETIC MOTOR [US381968] – 1st May 1888

-Tesla’s motor uses alternating current and essentially has two parts – a stator and a rotor.
-In the 1880s, there were two people who were working separately on the motor, the other person was Galileo Ferrari.
-However, Tesla had filed his patents first.
-The induction motor was incredibly influential and is still used in everyday products like vacuums, blow dryers, and power tools.
+Tesla’s motor uses alternating current and has two main parts: a stator and a rotor.
+In the 1880s, both Tesla and Galileo Ferraris worked separately on similar motors.
+However, Tesla filed his patents first.
+The induction motor became highly influential and is still used in everyday devices such as vacuums, blow dryers, and power tools.

 SYSTEM OF TRANSMISSION OF ELECTRICAL ENERGY (RADIO) [US645576] – 20TH March 1900

-Tesla discovered that he could transmit and receive powerful radio signals when they were tuned to resonate at the same frequency.
-By early 1895, Tesla was ready to transmit a signal 50 miles to West Point, New York, but in that same year, disaster struck.
-A building fire consumed Tesla’s lab, destroying his work.
+Tesla discovered that he could transmit and receive powerful radio signals when both ends resonated at the same frequency.
+By early 1895, he was ready to send a signal 50 miles to West Point, New York.
+However, a major fire struck that year and destroyed his lab along with much of his work.

-The above list can easily prove that Tesla was a man with big ideas; he was way ahead of his time.
-It is alleged that a lot of his brilliant ideas for the patent were lost due to fire at his laboratory in 1895, yet the man was a brilliant inventor who gave the world some amazing and pioneering inventions.
+The above list clearly shows that Tesla was a man with big ideas and lived far ahead of his time.
+Many people believe that he lost several brilliant patent ideas in the 1895 laboratory fire, yet he still gave the world many remarkable and pioneering inventions.
 Tesla died of coronary thrombosis on January 7, 1943, at the age of 86 in New York City.
-However, the legacy of his work keeps him alive to this day.
+However, the legacy of his work continues to keep him alive even today.